 Electrocution Injury Claims

-Injuries sustained from a shock can have many consequences on the human body.
-The severity of these consequences will depend on the voltage of the electrical energy source that the body has come into contact with.
-Burns are the most common injuries sustained as a result of an electric shock.
-There are however many variables that will determine the extent of the injuries sustained:
+Electrocution Injury Claim Compensation: Injuries sustained from an electric shock can have many consequences for the human body.
+The severity of these consequences depends on the voltage of the electrical energy source with which the body has come into contact.
+Burns are the most common injuries sustained.
+If you were injured at work due to another party’s fault, you may be eligible for compensation.

 The most common cause of electric shock injuries in Ireland is exposure at work.
 Working with electricity can be very dangerous and sometimes fatal.
 Your employer is obliged to ensure that every employee is provided with the correct protective clothing and training in order to avoid an electric shock injury occurring.
 If an employer fails in this obligation and an employee is injured as a result of this failure the employee may have a case.